 The Group's revenues are partly generated by sales to end-consumers or wholesale partners and state owned customers across the Republic of Lithuania and other Baltic markets as well as Finland and Poland.
 There is a risk that some of the Group's key counterparties, end-consumers or suppliers could default on or dispute their contractual obligations with the Group, which could have a material adverse effect on its business, results of operations and financial condition.
-The credit quality of the Group's counterparties may deteriorate during adverse economic conditions, which may threaten the results of its hedging strategy, which in turn could have a material adverse effect on its business, results of operations and financial condition.
+The credit quality of the Group's counterparties may deteriorate during adverse effect on its business, results of its hedging strategy, which in turn could have a material adverse effect on its business, results of operations and financial condition.